Denis-Balako/Online-Book-Store/README.md

 ## 🧑‍🚀Postman Collection

-For easy test, I've created a Postman [collection](Book Store API.postman_collection.json) and [environment](Book store API.postman_environment.json), that includes all user and admin requests.
+For easy test, I've created a Postman [collection](postman_collection) and [environment](postman_environment), that includes all user and admin requests.

+## 🏁Conclusion

+The **Bookstore API** offers a robust framework for constructing a platform dedicated to selling books.
+Whether you're initiating a fresh online bookstore or enhancing an already established one, this API enables you to efficiently handle books, orders, and customer information.

-## License
+## 📝License

 This project is licensed under the MIT license.
 Feel free to edit and distribute this template as you like.